 Dr. James Colville was born on the 11th of November, 1872 in Clarke Twp, South of Bowmanville, Ontario.
 He was the 4th of 6 children born to James Colville and the former Janet Smith.
 His parents were farmers and his siblings were; William, Neil, Robert, Colin and Mary.
 His brother Robert died at the age of 6.

 In his obituary in the Canadian Statesman, published in Bowmanville (Jul 22nd, 1961 edition) it is reported that Dr. James Colville moved to Tupperville in 1907 as ‘business was a bit slack’ with 5 established doctors already practicing in Bowmanville.

 The article in the Canadian Statesman also reported that Dr. Colville tended to his patients with horse and buggy or on horseback when the conditions were too wet for the buggy.

 In 1910 he purchased the medical practice of Dr. Thomas L. McRithie in McKay’s Corners.
-That same year on the 9th of November, he married Margaret “Gretta” McCorkell, daughter of James McCorkell and the former Isabell Finley.
-She was born in 1884, the 8th of 9 children and her parents were farmers.
-Her siblings were; Agnes, Victoria, Phoebe, Robert, Florence, Isabelle, Fanny and James.
+That same year on the 9th of November, he married Margaret “Gretta” McCorkell.
+She was born in Carlton County, Ontario on the 8th of September, 1884.
+She was the 8th of 9 children born to James Smith McCorkell and the former Isabell Finley.
+Her parents were farmers and her siblings were; Agnes, Victoria, Phoebe, Robert, Florence, Isabelle, Fanny and James.
 The McCorkell family were raised primarily in Russell Twp, Ontario, which is south east of Ottawa.
-Sometime between 1901 and 1910, the family moved to the community of Mull (Chatham-Kent).
+Sometime after 1901 and before 1910, the family moved to the community of Mull (Chatham-Kent).

 Dr. and Mrs. Colville had a daughter, also named Margaret born to them on the 23rd of May, 1914.
 Sadly Mrs. Colville died a short time later on the 5th of June, 1914 and the little girl died on the 2nd of August, 1914.
 They are buried at Maple Leaf Cemetery in Chatham, Ontario.